grange85/everythings-swirling/_posts/2022/2022-12-13-advent-calendar-13.md

 I'll assume that everyone has a similar problem so ... here's the half-arsed mnemonic we've come up with.

 After the swans its maids, posh folk and musicians  - although, come to think of it, that doesn't actually help with which posh folk and which musicians come first.
+And Joan sings/receives the musicians before the posh folk.
+I'm not even sure WHAT is a-dancing on day eleven!
+It's all very confused.

 I think the song needs a beuatiful sounding soprano to do it justice and Joan is that so this is unquestionably wonderful.

+But she doesn't help me work out what arrives when!

  - [Joan Sutherland - The Twelve Days of Christmas](https://www.youtube.com/watch?v=OTFDX1-rXcg) Didn't chart, 1965